itssimmons/apk-template/README.md

 Simple template for Android Studio Projects for be used in other enviroments

 ## Requirements
-1. Android SDK (and all its set up) (Maybe Android NDK)
+1. Android SDK (and all its set up)
 2. JDK
 3. Code editor
-4. Know how to use the terminal
+4. Know how to use the terminal (Recomendation)
-5. (Preferably use a physical device)
+5. Preferably use a physical device (Recomendation)
+6. [Android Visualizer](https://labs.udacity.com/android-visualizer/) way to see this stuff you're designing in the XML (Optial)

 ## How to Use
 **First**, click here > [Use this template](https://github.com/simmxns/apk-template/generate)